MinhQuanBuiSco/legal-agent/README.md

 ## Huggingface Token and Open API Key
 Please add the Hugging Face token and OpenAI API key in the .env_example file, then rename it to .env.

+* The model meta-llama/Llama-3.2-1B-Instruct requires access permission from Hugging Face.
+Please ensure you have obtained the necessary authorization to use it.

 ## Run Agent
 ```
 python src/legal_agent/agents/rag_agent.py